Karlfunhouse/intermission-assignments/prep-for-module-3-frontend.markdown

 ### Libraries and Frameworks

 * What is a JavaScript framework?
 [Watch this video.](https://www.youtube.com/watch?v=sXA1zpv4DhA)
+  Library: Fewer rules.
+Can do what you want.
+Call the code whenever you like. (jQuery)
+  Framework: More rules.
+Have to follow more structure.
+Framework calls code - which calls library. (react)

 * Why would we want to use a framework?
 [Read this article.](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445)
+  Batman says the essential fundamental deepest reason to use a framework is: Keeping the UI in sync with the state is hard!
+  Vanilla or even jQuery fragments updating the state and the UI.

+  I really like this explanation: Re-render the whole component: React.
+When the state of a component changes it renders a DOM in memory and compares it with the existing DOM.
+Actually since that would be very expensive it renders a Virtual DOM and compares it with the previous Virtual DOM snapshot.
+Then it calculates the changes and performs the same changes to the real DOM.
+This process is called reconciliation.

 There are a bunch of JavaScript frameworks out there to use.
 At Turing, we choose to teach **React** - it's one of the most popular frameworks out there.
 Actually, a lot of developers will call React a library, which it is...but it can also be described as a framework.
 It's a little confusing, but the lines are blurred for React.
 Let's just say that React is a library with some rules and conventions to follow.

 Go through these resources to get started learning some React!

-* Read over Tyler McGinnis' [React Tutorial: A Comprehensive Guide to learning React.js in 2018](https://tylermcginnis.com/reactjs-tutorial-a-comprehensive-guide-to-building-apps-with-react/)
+* Read over Tyler McGinnis' [React Tutorial: A Comprehensive Guide to learning React.js in 2018](f)
 * Go through the [React tutorial from the docs](https://reactjs.org/tutorial/tutorial.html)
 * Optional: practice building an IdeaBox in React.
 Think of a mod 1 project, and build that in React!